Changissnz/nu_merchant_principal/README.md

 So there are 16 possibilities, $2^4$, for four boolean categories.

-The finitely-sized rubric is used as a methodology by one of the agents concerning the argument.
+The finitely-sized rubric is used as a methodology of judgment by one of the agents concerning the argument.
 This finite rubric is also a full boolean map; every constituent from the argument as input produces a boolean.
-In arguments of free form (not elaborated on), the rubric is not as simple in style as this described rubric.
+In arguments of free form (not elaborated on), the rubric is not as simple in style as this one described.